 Editing Load Test Using the Load Test Editor

-You can edit existing load tests by using the Load Test Editor.
+Edit existing load tests by using the Load Test Editor.
 Before you can edit a load test, you must first create one by using the New Load Test Wizard.
-For more information, see Creating Load Tests Using the New Load Test Wizard.
+See Creating load tests.

 Load tests can contain both unit tests and Web performance tests.
 The main purpose of a load test is to simulate many users accessing a server at the same time.
 A load test gives you access to application stress and performance data.
 A load test can be configured to emulate various load conditions such as user loads and network types.